pcotret/litex-wiki/Reuse-A-Verilog-VHDL-nMigen-Core.md

 - **The configuration of the core (through parameters) and the description of the interfaces** for the integration in the design.
 - **The list of sources describing the core** that will be passed to the toolchain for synthesis, place and route.

-# Instantiate a core in the design:
+# Instantiate a core in the design

 Doing the instance of the core in the design configures the core and specifies the interfaces.
 The framework will then consider the **core as a blackbox with known name and interfaces** and will discover the contents and integrate it during the synthesis of the design.